 It’s safe to say that times have changed for young women.
 Many changes are positive, but not all, including attitudes towards relationships.
 If you ask some young women, infidelity isn’t always wrong.
-As a matter of fact; it’s empowering.
+As a matter of fact, it’s empowering.

 Why is infidelity, especially among women, so common today?
 Famed psychotherapist and author Esther Perel dedicated an entire book to the concept in The State of Affairs: Rethinking Infidelity and attempts to answer this question.
-The gist of the answer is very vague and up to interpretation, but she summarized it well in her Ted Talk, “It’s never been easier to cheat, and it’s never been more difficult to keep a secret, and never has infidelity tackled such a psychological toll.”
+The gist of the answer is very vague and up to interpretation, but she summarized it better in her Ted Talk, “It’s never been easier to cheat, and it’s never been more difficult to keep a secret, and never has infidelity taken such a psychological toll.”

 To fully understand Perel’s analysis and commentary, one needs a quick briefing on the history of marriage.
 Most marriages prior to the Victorian Era had little to nothing to do with love.
 There were exceptions, but it was far from the rule.
 Marriage was about economic security and raising a family.
 Women stayed home with the kids, and men worked.

 Fast-forward to 2019 and women have the same economic power as men.
 Don’t get me wrong, gender equality is good for everyone, but it has changed the foundation of marriage.
-Within the past century (and even more so the past few decades) marrying for love has become the norm while marrying for economic stability is a thing of the past (again, a good thing).
+Within the past century (and even more so the past few decades), marrying for love has become the norm while marrying for economic stability is a thing of the past (again, a good thing).
 Judging by the history of marriage, it makes sense why women are having more affairs than ever, but there is more to it.

-Some of the most common reasons Perel outlines are unrealistic expectations in a spouse as well as thinking of the possibility of something better being out there.
+Some of the most common reasons Perel outlines are unrealistic expectations in a spouse, as well as thinking of the possibility of something better being out there.
 Here’s the harsh truth: nobody, not even the man you are supposed to spend the rest of your life with, is going to fulfill all your wants, needs, and desires.
 Relationships are hard work, and there is no such thing as a perfect marriage.
 Ask any elderly couple holding hands at your local grocery store.
 Every marriage has its ups and downs, and it takes hard work and true love to make a marriage last a lifetime.

 Every marriage has its ups and downs, and it takes hard work and true love to make a marriage last a lifetime.

 Some young women have the tendency to expect the world out of the man they marry.
 Impossible expectations always lead to disappointment and regret.
 This is how many cases of infidelity begin.
-If we work as a society to change the narrative that marriage is easy and can be ended in a divorce at the first sign of trouble, (I’m looking at you, Kim Kardashian) this problem would decrease.
+If we work as a society to change the narrative that marriage is easy and can be ended in a divorce at the first sign of trouble (I’m looking at you, Kim Kardashian), this problem would decrease.

 Cosmopolitan recently published a personal essay of a young woman having an extramarital affair.
 She has no shame, claiming in the tagline of the article, “I know it’s wrong, but it’s the best sex of my life.”
 Believe it or not, claiming you know something is wrong but still admitting to it doesn’t make it any better.